szatmary/Flicks/README.md

 simulated time (lest your temporal accuracy degrade over time), the std::chrono time tools in C++ are ideal.
 However, the highest usable resolution, nanoseconds, doesn't evenly divide common film & media framerates.
 This was the genesis of this unit.

+## Limitations

+This implementation uses c++11s `std::chrono::nanoseconds` to represent a flicks numerator.
+C++11 defines `std::chrono::nanoseconds::rep` as "A signed integral type of at least 64 bits".
+Therefore a `flicks` is capable of representing absolute time values of more than 414 years into the future (and past) relative to an epoch before an integer overflow occurs.
+705600000 also fits easily into a 32 bit signed type, making a flick suitable to be used in many modern media containers, protocols and applications.

 ## Acknowledgements